aerobless/SnowfallVR/README.md

-# EyjaVR
+# SnowfallVR

-experimental virtual reality game
+A game about throwing snowballs